kumar8317/token-substreams/README.md

 # Token Substreams

-Token-subgraph powered by substreams to index ERC20, ERC721 and ERC1155 tokens.
+Token-substreams project to index all ERC20, ERC721 and ERC1155 tokens on ethereum mainnet.

 ## Quick-Start